Service

 IF YOU HAVE “MATURE” SKIN?

-Absolutely.
-If you are taking any medications or using topical cosmetic products that cause skin sensitivity or skin thinning we cannot.
+Absolutely, if you are taking any medications or using topical cosmetic products that cause skin sensitivity or skin thinning we cannot.
 These creams contain ingredients that make your skin “lift” which almost looks like a little burn mark.
 Ingredients in these products are retinol, alpha hydroxyl acids, retinoid, bleaching agents like hydroquinone.

-IF YOU HAVE DONE LASER HAIR REMOVAL BEFORE?
+IF YOU HAVE, DONE LASER HAIR REMOVAL BEFORE?

 DO NOT WAX IF